emircankilicaslan/emircankilicaslan/README.md

 ---

 ## About Me
 I am a graduate of Information Systems and Technologies from Bilkent University and passionate about software development.
 I focus on **web development**, **backend engineering**, and **data analysis**.
+I am seeking opportunities to contribute to scalable backend systems and modern web applications.

 ---